-Submit your application to Grants.gov unless a waiver has been issued allowing you to submit your application in paper form.
+Submit your application to Grants.gov unless a waiver has been issued allowing you to submit a paper application.
 Instructions for submitting your paper application will be contained in the waiver of electronic submission.

 "Received by Grants.gov" means the applicant received a confirmation of receipt and an application tracking number from Grants.gov.
-Grants.gov then assigns an application tracking number and date-and timestamps each application upon successful receipt by the Grants.gov system.
+Grants.gov then assigns an application tracking number and date-and timestamp each application upon successful receipt by the Grants.gov system.
 A submission attempt not resulting in confirmation of receipt and an application tracking number is not considered received by Grants.gov.